schorlton/REUSE/README.md

  ### Main arguments
 -x \<index\>
-The basename of the index for the reference dataset, generated with `reuse build`
+The index file for the reference dataset, generated with `reuse build`

  -1 \<m1\>
 Comma-separated list of files containing either unpaired reads or mate 1s (filename usually includes _1), e.g. -1 flyA_1.fq,flyB_1.fq.
 If -2 \<m2\> is specified, it is assumed that -1 \<m1\> represents mate 1s.
 Sequences specified with this option must correspond file-for-file and read-for-read with those specified in <m2>.
 Reads may be a mix of different lengths.
 If - is specified, REUSE will read the mate 1s from the “standard in” or “stdin” filehandle.
 Reads may be in FASTQ or FASTA format, and may be gzipped or bzip2ed.
 REUSE detects these formats by defauly.